-- 5.3 The procedure is not intended, designed or available for cases where: - the change which has prompted the request is an increased volume of work that could be addressed by employing more people in the same role: - the request relates to a claim of comparability with another post or employee (either within or out with the Council) or seeks to restore previous differentials or establish parity; - The basis for the claim is a residual or ongoing dissatisfaction with the outcome of the original job evaluation exercise or structural review: - the request is based on an individual's opinion as to what the job remit should be (and not supported by the manager).
+- 3.5 If the Line Manager (Grade 9 and above) does not agree that the change in the job fully meets all the criteria, they will specify the reason on the form and the form will be referred to the relevant Chief Officer for a determination.
+If the Chief Officer determines that the request for re-evaluation does not meet all of the criteria there will be no right of appeal.
+The employee/s will be advised accordingly and their request will not proceed any further.
+This decision is final. - 3.6 The procedure is not intended, designed or available for cases where: - •The request relates to a claim of comparability with another post or employee (either within or out with the Council) or seeks to restore previous differentials or establish parity; - •The basis for the claim is a residual or ongoing dissatisfaction with the outcome of the original job evaluation exercise or structural review; - •The request is based on an individual's opinion as to what the job remit should be (and not supported by the manager).